AlexandreBlondeau/Automation-of-monthly-dashboard-exports-for-clients/README_en.md

 2. The user interface will appear, indicating the cell where the first iteration starts.
 By default, this is cell M2.
 Enter the desired starting cell and click "Start Script".
-The program will read the values from column M and process them iteratively, generating and exporting PDF files.
+The program will read the values in column M and process them iteratively, excluding the values in column O, then generate and export PDF files.

 **Known problems**